 Carnival Spirit sails out of Sydney and caters well to those looking for fun and activities onboard.
 It boasts the biggest waterpark at sea in Australia and how does 24-hour pizza and ice-cream sound?

 Carnival Spirit can accommodate 2,124 guests with a range of stateroom options.
-The ship is based in Australia permanently and therefore is able to cater well to Australians looking to cruise to South Pacific destinations.
+The ship is based in Australia permanently and therefore is able to cater well to Australians looking to cruise to the South Pacific.

 The Redfrog Rum Bar and Redfrog Pub are fun venues to enjoy day or night.
 Both serve Carnival’s signature private-label draft beer, ThirstyFrog Summer Ale.